It doesn't matter how old Yoda is. He still makes mistakes and he was wrong about a lot of things.

 He at one time (like his colleagues) used the Force for attack and participated in wars, then later changed his mind and taught that those things were not part of the Jedi lifestyle.

 He wanted Obi-Wan to kill Anakin, when in fact had he done so, the prophecy would not have been fulfilled (only as it turned out).
 He also wanted Luke to kill the Emperor and Vader, and yet that's not how it turned out.
-He justified this by his belief that Anakin was "gone... consume by Darth Vader" when in fact Luke proved that there was "still good in him."
+He justified this by his belief that Anakin was "gone... consumed by Darth Vader" when in fact Luke proved that there was "still good in him."

 He thought that Luke would "destroy all for which [Han & Leia] have fought and suffered" if he went to face Vader on Bespin.
 That didn't happen.

-He ran away from Sideous when it seems like he could have continued the fight and went into exile for 20 years.
+He ran away from Sideous when it seems like he could have continued the fight, and went into exile for 20 years.

 He foolishly decided to split up and take the Sith one on one instead of joining together with Obi-Wan to defeat them 2 to 1 with better odds, why?